 Transforming Sydney's streets

-We are working to deliver safer speed zones as part of our response to COVID-19, giving the community more options to walk, cycle and move around the city in a safer environment.
+We have delivered safer speed zones as part of our response to COVID-19, giving the community more options to walk, cycle and move around the city in a safer environment.

 - Bridge Road and Pyrmont Bridge Road between Parramatta Road (Annandale) and the Western Distributor (Pyrmont)